RinNET-OpenSource/aqua_viewer/README.md

 - To serve local instance: install NodeJS and required dependencies respectively then run `ng serve`.

-- To build: same as above but run `ng build --prod`.
+- To build: same as above but run `ng build --configuration=production`.

 For static images, place them into assets folder.
 Otherwise, all related images won't display.